Chapter One – Learning to Live

 Subsequently, my friend’s family took her across the Channel and through the European canals to the Mediterranean, where they cruised extensively.

-Competitive rowing in London: … In London as a student, I joined Furnival Sculling Club, located by Hammersmith Bridge on the Thames in London.
+Competitive rowing in London: … In the book, I briefly mention taking up competitive rowing in London as a student and the considerable impact it had on me.
+I joined Furnival Sculling Club, located by Hammersmith Bridge on the Thames in London.
 Like many amateur rowing clubs on the Thames tideway, it was steeped in history.
 Founded in 1896 by Dr Frederick Furnivall as a Ladies Sculling Club.
 Learn more here .

 I loved the sport of competitive rowing.
 The sense of brooding power released in split-second bursts 30 times a minute.
 I joined a committed crew.
 It was extraordinarily demanding.
-There was no letting up just because you felt a bit tired.
+Being part of a two, four or eight-person crew, there was no letting up in a race just because you felt a bit tired.
 Many of the races are as if engraved in my brain, never to be forgotten.

 One such was the occasion when I threw myself out of the boat.
 Not in disgust at losing a race we could have won, or from exhaustion or overheating, tempting as it was sometimes, but due to the blade breaking off the end of my oar.

-While warming up, and doing vigorous practice starts, I took us too close to the buoys and clipped one of them rather hard with my oar.
+While warming up and doing vigorous practice, I took us too close to the buoys and clipped one of them rather hard with my oar.
 Was it damaged?
 There was no time to look or exchange it.
 Then we started the race, going hard from the start as always.

 The buoyed course was narrow, and I was keen to steer us into the fastest-moving water (on the outside of bends, for instance), but I overdid it a bit, and we neared the line of buoys on my side.
 I shouted a warning to Ian, whose oar was on the same side as mine, but at that exact moment, Geoff, the oarsman setting the pace at the back, known as Stroke, called for a spurt of 10 extra hard strokes, over-ruling everything.